hhru/react-d3-chart-graphs/README.md

                  min: 15,
                  max: 40,
              },
+        },
-             ejection: {
+        outliers: {
             min: 2,
             max: 220,
-             }
         },
         titleBar: "first bar"
     }
     ```
-- handleEjectionMaxClick | handleEjectionMinClick - The click event is raised when the user clicks on the ejection.
+- handleMaxOutlierClick | handleMinOutlierClick - The click event is raised when the user clicks on the outlier.
  Argument - item of data and metrics current Circle.
   ```
      {